-Where access to the online library is unavailable, a copy of the online libraries is available on request to Polarcare subscribers (contact polarcare@polarinstruments.com.)
+Where access to the online library is unavailable or a local copy is required, a complete set of the online libraries is available on request to Polarcare subscribers; contact polarcare@polarinstruments.com with your Polarcare contract number and Speedstack version.
 The supplied libraries should be copied to a suitable local folder with the file/folder structure preserved.
-Browse to the local copy: the library files should appear as a local online library; import library files as described above.
+Choose On-Premise Mode and browse to the local copy: the library files should appear as a local online library; import materials as described above.